-There are of course many permutations and combination of questions, feedback, and queries you have to face.
-But, some service challenges are more common than the others.
-So, to give you an insight on how to tackle tricky questions, let us take a look at the top 8 customer service challenges that you might have to face and the proper ways to resolve them.
+To give an insight into how to deal with tricky questions, let’s take a look at the top 8 customer service challenges that you might have to face and the best ways to resolve them.

-1. When buyers ask you a question you do not have an answer to
+1. When buyers ask you a question you cannot answer

 2. When you have to transfer the call